 Minnesota Law provides for the exemption from property taxes of certain properties owned and used for public purpose, education, or religious or charitable ministration.
-In order to obtain tax-exempt status, a property owner must make application with the assessor and show that the property qualifies.
+In order to obtain tax-exempt status, a property owner must submit an application to the assessor and show the property qualifies.
 Generally, an exemption requires:

 A property owner filing for a property tax exemption must make available to the assessor all necessary books and records relating to the ownership and use of the property, which will be used to verify whether or not the property qualifies for exemption.
 Documents helpful in making this determination are:

 - State Application for Property Tax Exemption Form.
 This form is available by contacting Dave Sipila at 218-471-7276, and is required for exemption.

 - Copies of: